top of page

 🎥 1.
 AI Lenses — Glass That Thinks

-Canon, Sony, and DJI are already experimenting with adaptive autofocus systems powered by neural networks.
-By 2030, lenses won’t just capture what you see — they’ll interpret what you feel.
+Canon, Sony, and DJI are already hinting at it with adaptive autofocus powered by neural networks.
+By 2030, lenses won’t just see what you see — they’ll feel what you’re trying to express.

 🚁 2.
 Drones That Direct Themselves

-• Self-editing drones that choose optimal takes mid-flight.
+• Self-editing drones that pick the best takes in real time.

 🎬 3.
 Autonomous Tripods & Smart Mounts